Hamburger Menu

 Is tap to pay safe?

-- Tokenization: When tap to pay takes place, an algorithm generates a unique random value, known as a token.
+- Tokenisation: When tap to pay takes place, an algorithm generates a unique random value, known as a token.
 The beauty of this token is that it replaces a customer’s primary account number (PAN).
 A different token is generated every time the contactless payment terminal is used.

 - Encryption: The encryption changes every time a tap to pay payment is made.
 This makes it even trickier for a hacker to take advantage because even if they can decipher a code, it’ll be too late as the code is only valid for one transaction.